1–2 spots available for Q2 · Claim yours

 Which has a steeper learning curve?

-React has more concepts you need upfront (hooks, dependency arrays, re-render mental model).
+React has more concepts you need upfront: hooks, dependency arrays, the re-render mental model.
 Vue has a gentler on-ramp.
-At senior level, both require equal depth.
+At senior level, both ask for equal depth.

 Closing